stonepros/stone/doc/radosgw/nfs.rst

 ============================================

-Each NFS RGW instance is an NFS-Ganesha server instance *embeddding* a full Ceph RGW instance.
+Each NFS RGW instance is an NFS-Ganesha server instance *embeddding* a full Stone RGW instance.

-Therefore, the RGW NFS configuration includes Ceph and Ceph Object Gateway-specific configuration in a local ceph.conf, as well as NFS-Ganesha-specific configuration in the NFS-Ganesha config file, ganesha.conf.
+Therefore, the RGW NFS configuration includes Stone and Stone Object Gateway-specific configuration in a local ceph.conf, as well as NFS-Ganesha-specific configuration in the NFS-Ganesha config file, ganesha.conf.